Solving Hamilton-Jacobi equations by residual minimization of monotone finite-difference discretizations: Numerical examples

 \subsubsection{Deterministic gradient descent over grid functions}

-Here we show how the condition number of the residual's Jacobian, denoted by $D\cR (u)$, impacts the time until convergence when minimizing the least-squares loss $L(u) = \| \cR(u)\|_2^2$ through gradient descent.
-Recall the definition of the residual function $\cR(u)$ defined in \eqref{residual function def}, and the lower bound for the smallest eigenvalue of the Jacobian of $\cR(u)$ given in Lemma \ref{lem:DR-invertible}.
-In our first experiment, we implement full gradient descent to the functional $L(u)$ over the space of grid functions $\R^N$, where $N$ is the number of grid points.
-This produces a deterministic sequence in $\R^N$ that approximates the $L^2$-gradient flow associated to the residual $\cR(u)$.
+We show how the discretization affects the convergence speed of gradient descent on the least-squares loss $L(u)$ in \eqref{Lp functional steady state eq}, and that controlling $\|\partial\cR(u)^{-1}\|$ enhances convergence.

-For simplicity, we consider the 1D Eikonal equation in the unit interval $(0,1)$ with zero boundary condition, on a uniform grid $\{ j\Delta x \ : \ j\in \{0, 1, \ldots, N\}$, where $\Delta x = 1/N$.
-In the residual function $\cR(u)$ in \eqref{residual function def}, we use the Lax-Friedrichs numerical Hamiltonian given by
+For simplicity, we consider the one-dimensional eikonal equation $|\partial_x u| = 1$ in the unit interval $(0,1)$ with zero boundary condition, on a uniform grid $\{ j\dx \ : \ j\in \{0, 1, \ldots, N\}\}$, where $\dx = 1/N$.
+To test the effect of the properness condition {\bf (H4)}, we also consider the modified equation $|\partial_x u| + u = 1$, which is equivalent to the eikonal equation through the Kruzkhov transform \eqref{eq:eikonal-1}.